When is the Soccer Season?

 U12 – Under the age of 12 as of 8/1

 Sometimes due to circumstances a child may be asked to play up a level to form a team, or because of skill.
-A child will not be permitted to play down unless there are special circumstances and it is approved by KMSL board.
+Parents may also request that their child play up a level if they feel it is appropriate, and Erin Soccer Club will attempt to accommodate these requests, subject to roster availability.
+A child will not be permitted to play down unless there are special circumstances and it is approved by the KMSL board.

 What equipment is needed and do they wear a uniform?

-· All other division players will need a Jersey and Green Socks (can be purchased at registration).
-These Jerseys are yours to keep and can be used as long as they fit.
+· All other division players will need to purchase an Erin Soccer Club jersey and solid dark green soccer socks.
+Jerseys and socks can be purchased at registration.
+The jerseys and socks are yours to keep and can be re-used for multiple seasons (and handed down) as long as they fit.

-· Each player will need will need proper fitting shin guards and soccer shoes/cleats (no metal or baseball cleats allowed)
+· Each player will need will need proper fitting shin guards and soccer cleats.
+No metal cleats, baseball cleats, or American football cleats are allowed.

-· Each player should bring their own soccer ball and water bottle to every practice/game.
+· Each player should bring their own soccer ball and water bottle to every practice and game.

 U6/U7/U8 – size 3 ball